Citrus Leafminer Overview:

 - In California, the disease is most active in the summer and fall.
 If you are using a ‘natural insecticide,’ such as spinosad, you will have to respray at regular intervals.

-- For example, spray every 3 weeks (as directed on the label) from June to November (see above discussion).
+- For example, spray every 3 weeks (as directed on the label) from mid-May to mid-November (see above discussion).

 - There are many warnings on every pesticide label.
 Read them.

 - Even though spinosad is a natural chemical, it should still be treated with respect.